rda-dattore/dsspellchecker/README.md

 # check some text
 spell_checker.check("This dataset contains data from a reanalysis model.
 Parameters include "
+    "temperature at 2 meters and winds at 10 meters.") print(spell_checker.misspelled_words)
+# prints [] because all words validate

+# check some text with two misspellings
+spell_checker.check("This datset contains data from a reanalysis model.
+Parmeters include "
-    "temperature at 2 meters and winds at 10 meters.")
+    "temperature at 2 meters and winds at 10 meters.") print(spell_checker.misspelled_words)
 ```